Skip to main content

 $1.8 trillion advised

-Meketa advises on $1.8 trillion in institutional assets and has been at it since 1978 -- one of the longer track records in the consulting business.
+Meketa advises on $1.8 trillion in institutional assets and has been at it since 1978, one of the longer track records in the consulting business.
 The firm is employee-owned with no proprietary products.
 Its client base spans corporations, endowments, foundations, public funds, healthcare organizations, and Taft-Hartley plans, but Meketa is best known for advising large public pension systems.
 Coverage extends across public markets, private markets, real estate, and liquid alternatives, with both consulting and fiduciary management OCIO available.
+In March 2026, the firm announced a new shareholder addition to its employee-ownership structure.

 Focus